Learning Methods - Thinking Styles - Teaching Methods

 on repetition.
 The idea is that one will be able to quickly recall the

 meaning of the material the more one repeats it.
-Some of the alternatives
+Better alternatives

 is a set of cards bearing information,